Sleightttt/ootify-clone/README.md

 # OOTify clone by Brennan Cota

 This project is a clone of the website OOTify for demo purposes only.
-Built in React using create-react-app.
+Built in React using only the base packages that come with create-react-app.
+This page was built within two days.

 ## Available Scripts